The Employment Law Review: Panama

-In addition to unions, every workplace, company or establishment that employs 20 or more employees must establish a company committee made up of two representatives of the employer and two employees of the union.
+In addition to unions, every workplace, company or establishment that employs 20 or more employees must establish a company committee made up of two representatives of the employer and two employees who are members of the union.
 The union members shall be appointed annually by the union and the committee shall be established in such a way that its members may meet on equal terms.
-Where a union does not exist, the employees shall elect their representatives.
+If there is no union, the employees shall elect their representatives.

 The employer or its representatives and the union or employees may place before the company committee questions relating to production, productivity and its improvement, the qualifications of employees and other matters.

 The company committee, upon the request of an interested party, shall have the power of conciliation in controversies arising from breach by either an employee or an employer of their obligations.